Skip to main content

 Marxist and feminist views

 Marxists argue that capitalism causes crime: inequality and consumerism generate both street crime among the poor and corporate crime among the powerful, yet the law and police focus on the former while the crimes of the powerful go largely unpunished.
+Marxists also point to selective law enforcement, where laws protecting private property are vigorously enforced while corporate and environmental harms attract weak sanctions.
 Feminists point out that mainstream theories were built around male offenders and ask why women commit less recorded crime, examining how socialisation, social control and the courts treat women differently.
+They also study how women are treated by the justice system, sometimes more leniently in line with their conventional role and sometimes more harshly when they breach gendered expectations, a pattern known as the chivalry thesis and its critique.

 Deviance ties the course together: it draws on socialisation, social control, stratification and the perspectives, and it shows how definitions of normal behaviour change as society itself changes.